Leadpoint, Washington

 Leadpoint is a ghost town in Stevens County, Washington, United States.
 The town is located in the mountains southeast of Northport.
 Leadpoint was a mining town founded during the 1890s.
 High grade lead was discovered in the area which led to the creation of Leadpoint.
 Leadpoint had a population of 200.
 It had a hotel, general store, barbershop, and several other businesses.
 Eventually, Leadpoint became a ghost town.

 The Pacific Northwest National Scenic Trail passes through Leadpoint along its 1,200 mile journey from the Continental Divide in Montana to the Pacific Ocean in Washington.

+The Lead Point One Room Schoolhouse still stands in the town.